martysirkin/ms-food-truck/README.md

 - The range limit is a valid float
 - There is a max range limit (TBD)
 - Addresses are only considered if they are within a specified range (5 mi?).
 If not, they are ignored.

+## Executing the package

+This is a *brief* description of how to use this package.
+If more information is required, please contact the author (listed above).

+1. Download the package from github.
+2. In the main directory, load packages from npm (either npm init or yarn init if you prefer yarn).
+This is required because the .gitignore does not have us download standard packages (such as express).
+There's no need to include them on github.
+3. The default port that the server runs on is 3000.
+If this not preferred, it can be changed in the server.js file.
+4. Execute the API as listed above in the usage section.